astralord/RandLib/README.md

 # RandLib
 Stochastic calculus

-With RandLib one can work with univariate distributions.
+With RandLib one can work with probability distributions.
 * Fast sampling.
 For instance, generate ten thousand variates from standard normal distribution:
 ```c++
 NormalRand randomVariable(0, 1);